 Coastal Marsh Buffers

-On Earth Day, April 22, 2014, the Georgia Environmental Protection Division (EPD) Director Jud Turner, a former lobbyist, issued a directive that changes the rules for determining marsh buffers along the Georgia coast.
+On Earth Day, April 22, 2014, the Georgia Environmental Protection Division (EPD) Director Jud Turner issued a directive that changes the rules for determining marsh buffers along the Georgia coast.
 His directive effectively removed any marsh buffer protection for most of the Georgia coast by revoking a 2004 directive by EPD Director Carol Couch that was much more protective of the marshes.
-The effect of the Jud Turner Rule can be simply stated: it will permit more development that will encroach on Georgia marshes and result in irreparable damage.
+The effect of this new directive can be simply stated: it will permit more development that will encroach on Georgia marshes and result in irreparable damage.
 The action comes as Sea Island Acquisitions is seeking a permit to build a road through the marsh on Sea Island to access its proposed development of The Spit, which The Georgia Conservancy opposes.
-It seems that the Turner ruling will smooth the way for the construction of the road.

 In 1970, the Georgia General Assembly enacted the Coastal Marshland Protection Act (CMPA) to protect our estuarine and marsh ecosystems by regulating the activities and development permitted in or near these sensitive habitats.
 The law recognizes the monumental ecological and economic importance of the marshes and the need to protect them.
 Because the Georgia coast has fully one third of all the marshes on the Atlantic seaboard, protecting the marshes has national significance.